Icinga/icinga2/doc/6-distributed-monitoring.md

     }

 The two client nodes do not necessarily need to know about each other.
-The only important thing is that they know about the parent zone and their endpoint members and optional the global zone.
+The only important thing is that they know about the parent zone and their endpoint members (and optionally about the global zone).

-If you specify the `host` attribute in the `icinga2-master1.localdomain` and `icinga2-master2.localdomain` endpoint objects the client will actively try to connect to the master node.
+If you specify the `host` attribute in the `icinga2-master1.localdomain` and `icinga2-master2.localdomain` endpoint objects, the client will actively try to connect to the master node.
 Since we've specified the client endpoint's attribute on the master node already, we don't want the clients to connect to the master nodes.
 Choose one connection direction.